 Work out the problems or holes in your narrative.

-Our Cross-Training program is your REHEARSAL.
+Cross Rehearsal Room is your REHEARSAL.
 We play your witness, as realistically as possible, so that you can train for your upcoming cross-examination.
 You’ll also find new angles for building a stronger narrative while prepping for your upcoming case.
 As actors, theater makers and directors, we’ll also help you workshop an opening statement or closing argument by offering feedback and tips for keeping your audience engaged.